jonaprojects/Encryptor/README.md

 # Encryptor
-A basic ransomware software demo for educational purposes
+A basic ransomware software demo for educational purposes.

 Work in progress!